 Follow Up

 Residents felt that follow up from faculty plays an important part role in the ITER evaluation.
 Opportunities to discuss performance half way through the rotation and setting out a learning plan are one option for helping to ensure progress.
-They also noted that a plan or system for follow up should improvements be required needs to be in place, with some reevaluation.
+They noted that a plan or system for follow up should improvements be required needs to be in place, with some mechanism for reevaluation.
 While faculty members did not discuss remediation or having formal plans in place, one staff member mentioned the importance of letting residents know that there are people that can be approached to talk to if they receive a negative evaluation.
 Another member then followed up by adding that staff should be occasionally reviewing a resident’s progress if it is found to be deficient.

 Engagement and Timeliness